TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/A_Basics.md

 Variables are "data containers" in which data is "stored" for re-use during the excecution of a program.
 The data may change if declared as `let` or `var` variables, but not if declared as `const`.

-Variables can be declared and initialise at the same time or in the case of `let` and 'var` variables can be declared without initialisation.
+Variables can be declared and initialised at the same time or in the case of `let` and `var` variables can be declared without initialisation.

 ## Scope

 JS uses lexical scope.
 Sometimes also referred to as static scope.
 The idea is that variables are only available within the context that they have been assigned.
 The keyword here is code blocks.

 There are two scopes.
 Global and Local.
 Global scope is defined outside of all code blocks.
 Local scopes are defined inside code blocks.

+There is also function and blocked scoped.
+A block being any code between a set of {}.
+The difference between the two only becomes apparent when using `var` variables, which are function scoped, but not block scoped.

 ## Leaked Scope